 Yes, there is a military discount for active duty families only.
 Active duty families will receive a 5% tuition only discount and be exempt from the $1000 New Family Facility Fee.
 To qualify, you must submit a copy of your active duty orders.

-We offer foreign language immersion in Spanish beginning in kindergarten through second-grade classrooms using the VIF/Splash Language Immersion Program.
+We offer foreign language immersion in Spanish beginning in kindergarten through second-grade classrooms using the Participate/Splash Language Immersion Program.
 True fluency takes time, dedication, and practice.
 Therefore, we continue to emphasize Spanish as a core class in all subsequent grades.
 Beginning in third grade, students will continue with Spanish, but not in an immersion program.
+Prior Spanish is not required to enter any grade level.

 Yes, students should be 5 years old on or before October 1st.